savoirfairelinux/jami-project/README.md

     ./ring-build --run

 You can then stop the processes with CTRL-C. You can also run them in the background with the `--background` argument and then use the `--stop` command to stop them.
 Stdout and stderr go to `daemon.log` and `client-gnome.log`.

+You can find the .app file in the ./install/client-macosx folder.

 Install globally for all users instead: